MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/serial-console-errors.md

 > [!NOTE]
 > The service URLs of Serial Console are changed from `*.console.azure.com` to `*.serialconsole.azure.com`.
-> If you receive the "Web socket is closed or could not be opened" error, add `*.serialconsole.azure` to the firewall allow list.
+> If you receive the "Web socket is closed or could not be opened" error, add `*.serialconsole.azure.com` to the firewall allow list.

 ## Common errors